VariantSync/VEVOS_Simulation/README.md

   - sample variants randomly, or use a predefined set of variants for simulation,
   - generate variants for each step in the evolution history,
   - obtain the ground truth of generated variants.

-The examples source code can also be found in [GenerationExample.java](src/main/java/vevos/examples/GenerationExample.java).
+The example's source code can also be found in [GenerationExample.java](src/main/java/vevos/examples/GenerationExample.java).
-We also give a brief introduction of the key features of the library we use in the following example.
+A similar and executable version of this example can be found in [VEVOSBenchmark.java](src/main/java/vevos/examples/VEVOSBenchmark.java), which gathers some rudimentary data on runtime performance for Linux and Busybox variant simulation.

 At the very begin of your program, you have to initialize the library:
 ```java
 VEVOS.Initialize();
 ```
 This initializes the libraries logging and binding to FeatureIDE.
+You may also set a log level for the library here via `Logger::setLogLevel`.

 We can then start by specifying the necessary paths to (1) the git repository of the input software product line, (2) the directory of the extracted ground truth dataset, (3) and a directory to which we want to generate variants.
 (We use case sensitive paths to also allow the generation of Linux variants under Windows).
 ```java